PatrykWajs/web-audio-transformer/README.md

 ###### Reported Bugs

-1. You have to play Annoying Sound first in order the White Noise to Work
+1. You have to play Annoying Sound first in order the White Noise, Pink Noise or Brown Noise to Work
 2. Distortion enables a very annoying noise
 3. In order to use the microphone, you may have to enable a configuration flag
 4. The Transformed can not be downloaded.
 Instead normal voice can